Orbital pseudotumor (Nonspecific orbital inflammation, idiopathic orbital inflammation, orbital inflammatory syndrome)

 Complications

-Orbital pseudotumors can put a large amount of pressure on the eyes.
-This can cause damage to surrounding tissue.
+Orbital pseudotumors can put a large amount of pressure on the eyes, potentially causing damage to surrounding tissue.

-The eyeball can be forced far enough forward by a pseudotumor that the eyelids can no longer cover or protect the cornea (the outer clear layer of the eye).
-Without this protection, the eye can become very dry.
-It can also lead to cloudiness and even corneal ulcers.
+The eyeball can be pushed far enough forward by a pseudotumor that the eyelids can no longer cover or protect the cornea (the outer clear layer of the eye).
+Without this protection, the eye can become very dry and may lead to scarring and even corneal ulcers.

 Pressure from orbital pseudotumors can also affect the eye muscles.
-Movement may be limited for the muscles, which can interfere with the way the eyes coordinate.
+Movement may be limited for the muscles, interfering with the eyes’ ability to coordinate.
 This can lead to double vision and restricted eye movement.

 Without proper treatment (or if unresponsive to therapy), an orbital pseudotumor can lead to vision loss.
-Inflammation can also spread to nearby structures.
-Critical cases can lead to secondary angle closure glaucoma.
+Inflammation can also spread to nearby structures, and critical cases can lead to secondary angle-closure glaucoma.

 SEE RELATED: Weakened eye muscles: What causes ophthalmoplegia?